chuanconggao/TagStats/README.md

 You can change the default tokenizer, by specify a compiled regex as separator to `tagstats.tagstats.tokenizer`.

+You can pre-build the index by calling `tagstats.tagstats.tokenizer(tagDict)`, and later reuse it more than once as an optional parameter of `compute(content, tagDict, index)`.

 # Tip

 I strongly encourage using PyPy instead of CPython to run the script for best performance.